Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 • Peel the apples and cut them in half from top to bottom.
 Remove the stems and cores with a sharp knife and a melon baller.

-• Slice the apples crosswise in 1/4-inch thick slices; hold end pieces aside for filling gaps or narrow ends.
+• Slice the apples crosswise into 1/4-inch thick slices, saving the end pieces to fill gaps or narrow ends.

 • Place overlapping slices of apples diagonally down the middle of the tart and continue making diagonal rows on both sides of the first row until the pastry is covered with apple slices.